MapPedometer is a Google Maps Pedometer which allows you to calculate the distance traveled for running, walking, cycling, or other activities.

 complete your route by returning to your starting point.
 The

 added points will be along the path of your outgoing route points.

-- Distance markers allow you to see mile or kilometer markers
+- Distance markers allow you to see the mile or kilometer distance

 - Predefined map sizes are selectable by choosing a map size from